 There are a number of ways it can help your organisation.
 HR software creates a central point of contact so workers and managers have one place to check for information.
 And, because of this, it can also simplify performance management and empower team leaders to take action where required.
 It’s available on the move, too, so those staff members who are frequently out of the office or field-based can review details away from their desk.

 3. It provides better visibility of employee information and data

 Dealing with annual leave requests can be time consuming for both your HR team and managers.
 So having software that streamlines this process will benefit everyone in the company.
 It will also give you better visibility of who’s working, and when, meaning teams can better plan their workloads and your organisation can maintain its productivity.

 Tracking leave isn’t limited to planned days off, though.
-HR software can also track and manage unplanned absence (such as sickness), and planned absence such as parental leave.
+HR software can also track and manage unplanned absences (such as sickness), and planned absences such as parental leave.
 Using your HR software’s reporting and analytics function, you’ll be able to monitor absence rates, calculate Bradford factor scores, highlight when absence is becoming a problem, and plan appropriate interventions.

 4. Your data is more secure

 It’s time to clear your filing cabinets of sensitive employee data.
 Better security is one of the most significant benefits of having HR software for your organisation, and will help you be GDPR-compliant.